Brake Fluid Flush

 Every two years is the standard recommendation, there should be information in your vehicles manufacturers log book – its important to keep in mind these are recommendations and so it is important to evaluate the condition of your brake fluid on a regular basis.

 When it comes to Brake Safety - We Don’t stop – So you do when you need to.

-At Service Plus Auto Care we offer a full 65 point safety check, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
-This safety report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe or budget in advance.
+At Service Plus Auto Care we offer a full 65 Point Vehicle Inspection report, upon request, with every full car service which includes a written review of your brake fluid, master cylinder, front and back discs and pads, calipers and cylinders and more.
+This report lets you know if there is immediate or future need for repairs to your vehicle allowing you to be safe and budget in advance.